AbberiorInstruments/ImspectorDocs/docs/quickstart.rst

    Drivers are simply dll's that Interface Imspector to the drivers you install with your hardware.
 They have to be compatible with both, the version of Imspector used and the version of the hardware drivers and support dll's installed on your system.
-   Always download all necessary drivers together with a new version of imspector.
+   Always download all necessary drivers together with a new version of Imspector.
 And make sure you have updated your hardware drivers.

 Installation